Courtroom is in session, Who murdered a defenseless woman? What was the weapon of choice?

 Stan slumped in his seat, when the Judge Grayson spoke up.
 “Answer counselor’s question.”

 “Okay, okay, I did it.
 She kept nagging me and I couldn’t take it anymore.
-I swung the wheel of cheese around and let it loose, and it accidently hit her.
-She stumbled back, and hit her head on the edge of the chair.
+Before I knew it, I swung the wheel of c-cheese around and it let loose, and accidently hit her.
+She s-stumbled back, and hit her head on the edge of the c-chair.
 That’s all I remember ...
-Honest!”
+H-honest!”

 It looked as if Stan looked relieved that he confessed, scared at the prospect of what was going to happen next.
 I sat in the back watching his demeanor.
 Was he guilty, or did Jim break him down?
 Some people confessed to anything just to get out of Jim’s line of vision.
 I’ve seen it before and I'm seeing it again.